5 Surfaces Underneath Your Cedar Playsets to Save Your Child From Harm

 Rubber mats can be bought in a variety of different colors, so you can pick one that suits your playground and yard decor.

-Poured-in-Place Rubber is probably the safest regular surface you could consider using for your new cedar playset.
+Poured-in-Place Rubber is probably the safest regular surface you could consider using for your new outdoor playset.
 At the same time, it is also the least natural surface, and the one most likely to ruin your natural setting (although they do come in a variety of colors and can be made to look very attractive).